 I need a vacation.
 And I mean that in the totally not complaining about life sort of way.
 No really.
 Like, in fact, I feel so blessed right now.
 2017 started a bit rough with a few disappointments and what felt like setbacks, but the past month has been a whirlwind of opportunities.

-I’ve had lots of work the past few weeks, which is not only great to pay the bills, but I’m one that borderline thrives on the adrenaline and intensity that work deadlines bring, but can work myself sometimes into stress induced minor panic attacks too.
+I’ve had lots of work the past few weeks, which is not only great to pay the bills, but I’m one that thrives on the adrenaline and intensity that work deadlines bring.

-Then there’s been lots of other tedious and random chores and errands on my plate recently, from getting taxes done, to various appointments and meetings, and a massive spring cleaning bug that I, for whatever reason, caught and can’t seem to shake.
+Then there’s been lots of other tedious and random chores and errands on my plate recently, from various appointments and meetings, to a massive spring cleaning bug that I, for whatever reason, caught and can’t seem to shake.

-But then there has been a lot of fun too, with visiting family for spring break, the rodeo, SXSW (a mega 10-day film, technology, innovation, music festival in Austin), happy hours with friends and more.
+But then there has been a lot of fun too, with spring break, the rodeo, happy hours with friends and more.

 And while I’m tired, like all I wanted to do yesterday was lay by the pool and finally finish reading a book I’ve been reading on and off since last summer, I can’t help but be grateful of all these opportunities and blessings in my life right now.
 And because of this, can’t help but want to channel that feeling of damn, life is so good, let’s not stop and just keep running with it.